 - Technical Support

 Expiration date: one year from date of rehydration.
-However, the expiration date may be extended if the product is stored according to the recommendation and the test results are acceptable for its intended use.
+The expiration date may be extended if test results are acceptable for the intended use.

 Cy2 conjugates have maximum absorption/excitation at 492 nm and fluoresce with a peak around 510 nm in the green region of the visible spectrum like FITC conjugates (520 nm), but they are more photostable and less sensitive to pH changes than FITC.
 However, for mounting in aqueous media we recommend Alexa Fluor® 488 as the preferred green-fluorescing dye because it is brighter and more photostable than Cy2, FITC, and DyLight 488.
 A further disadvantage of using Cy2 with aqueous mounting media is its sensitivity to p-phenylenediamine, an anti-fading agent found in some commercial mounting media, which results in weak and diffused fluorescence after storage of stained slides.
 The main advantage of Cy2 conjugates is increased fluorescence in plastic mounting media.

 This product is for in vitro research use only.
 It is not a medical device and it is not intended for diagnostic or therapeutic purposes.

 Cy is a trademark of GE Healthcare Bio-Sciences Ltd. Jackson ImmunoResearch is licensed by GE Healthcare Bio-Sciences Ltd. to manufacture and sell conjugates of Cy2, Cy3, and Cy5 reactive dyes under US Patent Number 5,268,486, and other patents pending.